Hendrix-CS/csci150/labs/doublets.md

     Which character do you want to change? (the first character is 1) 2 What is your new character? uu
     uu is more than one character.
 Please try again.
-    Which character do you want to change? (the first character is 1) 2 What is your new character? u
+    What is your new character? u
     Solution path found in 2 steps.
     LOG -> BOG -> BUG